pavelbrunko/Topology_in_Neural_Networks/README.md

 # Project structure

-In this repo you can find a few folders with the names of dataset, on which we trained neural networks.
-Each such folder contains some Jupiter Notebooks with next pipelines: data preprocessing (not presented in such dataset as CIFAR-10 and MNIST), getting optimal NN hyperparameters, extracting "barcodes" from NNs weights and plotting the results.
+In this repo you can find a few folders with the names of datasets, on which we trained neural networks.
+Each such folder contains some Jupiter Notebooks with next pipelines: data preprocessing (not presented in CIFAR-10 and MNIST datasets), getting optimal NN hyperparameters, extracting "barcodes" from NNs weights and plotting the results.
 All the data structure we obtained from each experiment is described below.

 # Output data structure